lojunren/ngx_src_test/README.md

 The project is based on the blog http://blog.csdn.net/livelylittlefish

-The project contains some simple test cases.The functions of these test cases:
+The project contains some simple test cases.The functions of these test cases for me:

-1.Help me for better understanding the memory allocation strage of nginx.
+1.Help me understand the memory allocation strage of nginx.

-2.Help me for better understanding nginx basic data structure.
+2.Help me understand the basic data structure of nginx.